Last updated: January 15, 2025

-But what are the best and the most simple mileage log techniques?
+But what are the best and the most manual techniques?
 What are the requirements for a mileage log?
 These are just some of the questions we’re going to answer in this article.

-It’s crucial to keep track of your mileage if you drive for several resons:
+It’s crucial to keep a detailed log if you drive for several resons:

-- Fuel efficiency: Tracking your miles provides you with a better understanding of your fuel usage so you can plan how to use your car more effectively.
+- Fuel efficiency: logs provides you with a better understanding of your fuel usage so you can plan how to use your car more effectively.
 Your car’s fuel consumption in relation to its miles will show whether it is still as fuel-efficient as it once was or whether a repair is needed.

-- Mileage-based car insurances: Additionally, keeping track of your miles is essential for tracking your auto insurance, especially if you have a mileage-based policy.
-Tracking your mileage enables you to know whether to get a top-up or when to drive less so you don’t go over your limit.
+- Mileage-based car insurances: Additionally, it is essential to keep track of your auto insurance, especially if you have a mileage-based policy.
+Tracking enables you to know whether to get a top-up or when to drive less so you don’t go over your limit.

 - Tax deductions: And last, but not least, if you’re driving your car for business and looking to deduct your vehicle-related expenses, youneed to track mileage for business driving with the trips you tracked or logged, which can be kept in several different ways.

-Now we’re going to introduce the 3 major ways to keep a simple mileage log for taxes:
+Now we’re going to introduce the 3 major ways use a manual mileage log template for taxes:

 However, it requires consistent diligence as you must remember to log your mileage after every trip, which can be time-consuming.
 Moreover, manual logs are susceptible to human error and can be easily lost, damaged, or destroyed without any backup, posing a significant risk of losing important data.

-TIP: Check a printable simple mileage log PDF sample by MileageWise
+TIP: Check out these PDF samples by MileageWise

 Free printable mileage log template